abstractmachines/abstractmachines.github.io/_posts/2017-4-14-cookies-with-node-express.md

 This tutorial was inspired by being asked by a mentee how cookies work, and by [Codementor.io's Noddy Pandey's Cookie Management with Express](https://www.codementor.io/noddy/cookie-management-in-express-js-du107rmna) post.
 The elements that differ between my tutorial and the one linked above include:
-- I use const, not var
+- I use const, not var (see the [JS for C/C++ developers tutorial](http://blog.amandafalke.com/tutorials/2017/04/12/intro-to-modern-javascript-for-cpp-developers.html) regarding why)
-- I use arrow functions
+- I use arrow functions for brevity
-- Tests/verification that your program works
+- I'll use verification - and show you how to verify whether your program works (or not)
-- Avoiding global npm installations
+- I don't like using global npm installations (I'll explain why below)
-- I use nvm Node Version Manager
+- I use nvm, Node Version Manager (reasoning below)

 Verification is done not
 using extensive unit testing, but with basic tooling (curl HTTP, Node, Chrome).